raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

     now_time = datetime.now()
 ```

-Instead of calling the `print` function we might want to call a function to collect data or capture an image.
-Can you alter the code above to make it call an arbitrary function instead of `print`?
+Instead of calling the `print` function, the code would be more useful if it could call a function to collect data or capture an image.
+Can you think of how to do this?

+--- task ---
+Alter the code above to make it call an arbitrary function instead of the `print` function.
+--- /task ---

 --- collapse ---
 ---